Visa (film)

 Visa is a 1983 Indian Malayalam-language comedy-drama film co-written and directed by Balu Kiriyath.
-It is based on the short story "Bombayil Oru Madhividhu" by G. Vivekanandan.
-The film stars Mammootty, Mohanlal, T. R. Omana, and Sathaar.
+It is based on the short story Bombayil Oru Madhividhu by G. Vivekanandan.
+The film stars Sreenath, Mammootty, Mohanlal, Shanthi Krishna, Jalaja, along with T. R. Omana, Balan K. Nair and Sathaar.
 The film has a musical score by Jithin Shyam.
-Visa was a commercial success at the box office.
+The film was a commercial success at the box office.
 Mohanlal got a take off as a comedy actor for the first time through this film.

 Plot

+Balan, Sharif, and Sunny are close friends, along with an elder brother like figure, Kutti Ali.
+Balan and Kutti Ali dream of going abroad, and Sharif, who works in Dubai, promises to help Balan secure a visa so he can marry Nalini.
+Trusting his assurance, Balan marries her, but soon Sharif himself faces serious problems with his passport and visa due to his partner’s fraud.
+Despite these setbacks, Balan and Kutti Ali, filled with hope, set out for Dubai but end up stuck in Bombay, where they fall victim to deceit and are forced to confront the harsh realities of life, as their dreams of prosperity are shattered by betrayal and disappointment.
+However, they find support from Abukka, who gives them a place to stay until they can obtain their visas.
+In the end, they finally get their visas, but fate has other plans in store.